MnizamSalim/MnizamSalim/README.md

-- 👋 Hi, I’m nizamSalim
+👋 Hi, I'm nizamSalim!

-- 👀 I’m interested in ...
-Web development
+👀 I'm passionate about web development.

-- 🌱 I’m currently learning ...Coding
+🌱 Currently, I'm diving into the world of coding, exploring new technologies, and enhancing my skills.

-- 💞️ I’m looking to collaborate on ...
+💞️ I'm eager to collaborate on exciting web development projects.

-- 📫 How to reach me ...
+📫 Reach me through [muhammadnizamm347@gmail.com].

 <!---
 MnizamSalim/MnizamSalim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.